Margaret Ray Wickens

-Margaret Ray Wickens (August 3, 1843 – November 24, 1918) was an American public affairs organizer and social reformer.
-She served as national president of the Woman's Relief Corps (W.R.C.).
+Margaret Ray Wickens (August 3, 1843 – November 24, 1918) was an American public affairs organizer, social reformer, and charitable organization leader who served as tenth National President of the Woman's Relief Corps (WRC).
 Eloquent, Wickins was called the "Golden-tongued orator of the Woman's Relief Corps".
-Her executive abilities during the years that she was actively engaged in W.R.C. advanced the organization's patriotic work.
+Her executive abilities during the years that she was actively engaged in WRC advanced the organization's patriotic work.
 As an orator, philanthropist and industrial worker, Wickens had no peer.
-She served as president of the Kansas State Assembly of Rebekahs, and was active in the temperance movement, filling the role of district president of her Woman's Christian Temperance Union (W.C.T.U.) for several years.
-She was a teacher, a member of the Daughters of the American Revolution, and a prominent Good Templar.
-In her later years, she held a number of state positions in Illinois.
+She served as president of the Kansas State Assembly of Rebekahs, and was active in the temperance movement, filling the role of district president of her Woman's Christian Temperance Union (WCTU) for several years.
+She was a teacher, a member of the Daughters of the American Revolution (DAR), and a prominent Good Templar.
+In her later life, she held a number of state positions in Illinois.

 Early life

 Margaret Ray Brown was born in Indianapolis, Indiana, August 3, 1843.
 Her father, Thomas Brown, was a native of County Dublin, Ireland.
 Her mother was Judith Bennett, of Cumberland County, New Jersey, a descendant of the Bennetts of Mayflower and Revolutionary fame.
 Margaret was the older of a family of two daughters.

 In 1854, the family moved to Henderson, Kentucky.
 Their aboliltonist sentiment was strong, and their house became a station on the Underground Railroad.
 For having aided needy African American fugitives, Mr. Brown was imprisoned in Frankfort, Kentucky for three years, and his family were compelled to remove to the North.
 In 1857, he was released and joined his family in Indianapolis.
 There he was honored by a public reception, in which William Lloyd Garrison and other prominent men participated.
 In 1859, the family removed to Loda, Illinois and two years later, Thomas Brown enlisted in the Tenth Illinois Cavalry, but he was not strong enough to enter the service, and he was obliged to remain at home.